 How Much Does the Japan Rail Pass Cost?

-The JR Pass online price is pretty standard.
-You rarely find discounted offers, although when we purchased our JR Passes near the ferry port in Busan, South Korea we got a 5% discount for paying cash.
+The JR Pass online price is pretty standard to within a few dollars (and you can usually pay in your chosen currency).
+You rarely find discounted offers, although when we purchased a JR Pass near the ferry port in Busan, South Korea we got a 5% discount for paying cash.

 We used the Joyride agency, located in the Post Office building as we’d visited the agency at the ferry port itself and they quoted us a significantly higher price.
 Additionally, Joyride gave us a discount for cash.